YairMZ/LDPC/docs/ldpc_overview/belief_propagation.md

 ---

 # Algorithm Concept
-The algorithm goes along the following concept:
+The algorithm goes along the following lines:
- - Each iterative step is divided to two half steps:
+ - Each iterative step is divided into two half steps:
    - First, all variable nodes pass messages to check nodes.
-   - Then, all check nodes passes messages to variable nodes.
+   - Then, all check nodes pass messages to variable nodes.
- - Iterations are done until a stop criteria, or a predetermined threshold.
+ - Iterations are done until a stop criterion or a predetermined threshold.
- - After iterations are done, bit values $c_i$ are estimated to form decoding decision.
+ - After iterations are done, bit values $c_i$ are estimated to form a decoding decision.

 The algorithm assumes messages are statistically independent.
 This assumption doesn't hold if channel samples $y_i$ aren't independent (which is possible).
 Even if samples are independent, the messages aren't if the graph contains cycles (for girth $\gamma$, independence holds for $\gamma/2$ iterations).
-Nonetheless, even though the assumptions aren't adhered, simulation showed performance can still be good if short cycles are avoided.
+Nonetheless, even though the assumptions aren't adhered to, simulations show the performance can still be good if short cycles are avoided.